zogzog/cubicweb/doc/book/en/development/devweb/request.rst

 The `Request` class (`cubicweb.web`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A._cwuest instance is created when an HTTP._cwuest is sent to the web server.
+A request instance is created when an HTTP request is sent to the web server.
 It contains informations such as form parameters, user authenticated, etc.

-**Globally, a._cwuest represents a user query, either through HTTP or not
+**Globally, a request represents a user query, either through HTTP or not
 (we also talk about RQL queries on the server side for example).**

 An instance of `Request` has the following attributes: